samblenny/fruit-jam-euclidean-sequencer/README.md

 (*screenshot of work in progress on rhythm visualizer*)

-This is a Euclidean rhythm sequencer for CircuitPython with graphical display and control input from a USB MIDI keyboard controller.
-Rather than using the keyboard keys to play notes in the usual way, this code uses the keys as buttons to control sequencer settings.
+This is a Euclidean rhythm sequencer for CircuitPython with graphical display and control input from a USB MIDI controller.
+The code listens for MIDI CC (Control Change) messages on the USB host port to control the beats, hits, shift, and bpm for the rhythm generator.

 This code was developed and tested on CircuitPython 10.0.0-beta.0 with a pre-release rev B Fruit Jam prototype which uses a different I2S pinout from